 Depending on the size of your company, you might have outlets in different locations.
 Each location might have a target audience with different needs and different buying behavior, and different sales methods to adapt to different behaviors and other variables.
-A margin impact analysis will help you identify how your locations are performing, and which other variables can affect the performance of each location.
+A margin analysis will help you identify how your locations are performing, and which other variables can affect the performance of each location.
 It will also help you identify which of the locations has the best sales methods that might also be effective in your other locations.

 Sales Channel Mix

+Any business is likely to have different sales channels that a margin analysis should consider.
+Even a boutique store might make sales from footfall and online orders.
+The same store might also attend events and even have a market stall to sell their goods.
+Regardless, each sales channel is likely to have different costs and other factors that will have an effect on your overall profits.
 Each channel is likely to have various impacts on your overall profit other than the margin each product is sold at.
 For example, the cost of renting a market stall might reduce margins, but it could also improve awareness of your products and brand, helping to increase profits overall.
 With a margin impact analysis, you will get a better understanding of how each channel affects your business.